mhtess/elephants/models/elephants-coord-simulations.md

 In this case, we see a monotonically increasing trend NP \< PP \< VP \<
-S. As the cost of movement increases, the trend becomes more concave, quickly reaching the ceiling of 100% confidence in mutual exclusivity.
+S. As the cost of movement increases, the trend becomes more concave, quickly reaching the ceiling of 100% probability of mutual exclusivity.

 Next, let’s vary `alpha`.